 This next one can get messy…but is loads of fun for children.
 This is also more of a sensory activity for kids who like to be hands on.
 There are plenty of homemade slime or playdough recipes online, mostly using finds from your kitchen.
 Whatever the creation, they can also be kept for later use.
 Simply place your slime or play dough in a ziplock back or container to pull out later on for more sensory fun.

 This one is a crowd favourite.
 Blast some of your child’s favourite tunes, and burst out into a dance party.
 This is good physical activity but also tons of fun.
+There are limited data on the reactions of patients over 65 years of age who took Cialis for the treatment of erectile dysfunction or benign prostatic hyperplasia in clinical trials.
 Dancing it out is a great way to relieve stress and worry as well, dancing out the worry.
 Shaking it off.
 Grab your speaker and your killer dance moves and have fun with the family.

 As mentioned before, this can be a scary time for children, especially if they can’t understand the why or the what of It all.
 Stress and anxiety can be very prevalent during the current pandemic.
 Practicing positive mental health and mindful exercises can help reduce some of those worries and anxieties.